 There is no conceivable way of anticipating and listing all possible fentanyl analogs; the number is infinite.
 The DEA says that there are about 12 known fentanyl analogs that are now being circulated in the US.
 This does not even begin to scratch the surface of what could be synthesized.
 The vast majority of fentanyl analogs that we will see in the future don't even exist yet, except perhaps in the mind of a chemist.
 Or maybe he/she hasn't even thought of it yet.

 A way to demonstrate the magnitude of the numbers is to look at one of several synthetic steps used to put fentanyl together.
-It is called acylation - the formation of an amide bond.
+It is called acylation - the addition of an acetyl group to a molecule.
+When the molecule to be acylated contains an amine an amide bond is formed.
 Without this bond, the molecule will have no opioid properties.

 Figure 3.
 The reaction of 4-ANPP plus a carboxylic acid to form a fentanyl analog.
 The red hatch line indicates the critical amide bond.
 There are a huge number of possibilities for X, each yielding a different analog.